mhorga/mhorga.github.io/_posts/2016-05-18-using-metalkit-part-12.markdown

 ![alt text](https://github.com/Swiftor/Metal/raw/master/images/chapter12_1.gif "1")

+Wasn't that easy and fun?
 There is another important and useful feature we could have, and that is mouse interaction.
 Obviously, we can use `uniforms` again.
 Let's conform our `MetalView` class to the `NSWindowDelegate` protocol so we can use its `mouse` methods.

 {% highlight swift %}public class MetalView: MTKView, NSWindowDelegate {
 {% endhighlight %}